-Construction of a new TVA switching station, approximately 675-foot-long tie-in ("gen-tie"), and upgrades along the existing 16-mile Weakley to Union City 161-kV TL would require a Land Disturbance Permit from Union City if ground disturbances are greater than one contiguous acre within the municipality.
+Construction of a new TVA switching station, approximately 675-foot-long tie-in ("gen-tie"), and upgrades along the existing 16-mile Weakley to Union City 161-kV TL would require a Land Disturbance Permit from Obion and Weakley Counties if ground disturbances are greater than one acre.
 Because of the Project's proximity to Everett-Stewart Regional Airport, the FAA must determine whether structures that are proposed to be built or altered and are 200 feet AGL or higher or near the airport, pose a hazard to the airspace.
 TVA would submit information pertaining to its proposed construction/modifications to the FAA online Notice Criteria Tool.
 Each structure or line submitted by TVA will be certified with a Level 1A Survey Certificate and included in the data submitted to the FAA.

 An Encroachment Agreement would be required from TDOT to upgrade TL facilities within the TDOT ROW between Weakley and Union City.
 Additionally, TVA would acquire county permits, where necessary, to work within county road rights-of-way.
-TVA would prepare the required NOI, SWPPP, Erosion, Sedimentation, and Pollution Control (ES&PC) Plan, surveys, and engineered drawings and coordinate with the appropriate state and local authorities to obtain the necessary permits and clearances.
+TVA would prepare the required NOI, SWPPP, ES&PCP, surveys, and engineered drawings and coordinate with the appropriate state and local authorities to obtain the necessary permits and clearances.